 - The EPA estimates that 25% of all fires of “unknown causes” are due to rodents chewing on electrical wires.

-Damage can also mean destruction of food.
+Damage can also include pilfering and contaminating food.
 In addition to eating from your community garden, mice and rats will happily help themselves to the rice in your cupboard or any improperly stored food in a restaurant.

-- The house mouse can transmit Lymphocytic Chorio-meningitis.
+- The house mouse can transmit lymphocytic choriomeningitis (LCM).

 - Deer mice, white-footed mice, and roof rats can carry hantavirus, which has a fatality rate of 38%.
-House mice and Norway rats are not known to give people hantavirus, but they carry plenty of other diseases.
+House mice and Norway rats are not known to give people hantavirus.

-- DO NOT attempt to sweep up, stir up, or otherwise disturb rodent droppings or nesting materials!
+- DO NOT attempt to sweep up, stir up, or otherwise disturb rat droppings or nesting materials.

 - When dealing with rat droppings, urine, or nesting material, open a window let the area ventilate for 30 minutes.